markgyoni/geopol/docs/Getting_Started/Recipe_Changes.md

 This page contains information about recipe changes on the server.

-We changed recipes to gate certain items with stupidly easy recipes, so that you can't craft them in the normal way.
-This is done to prevent players from getting these items too early in the game.
-Usually they require more resources and investments into other mods.
+We have changed recipes to gate certain items with overly easy recipes.
+This is done to prevent players from getting certin items too early.
+Usually, changed recipes require more resources and investment into other mods.
 Also, some of these items are not balanced for our progression and the server, so we decided to change them.

-*These changes will not be applyed and visible if the scripts are not installed on the client.
-(You still can't craft it in the normal way, it's just not visible in JEI)*
+*These changes will not be applyed and visible if our JEI scripts are not installed on the client.
+(You can't craft it in the normal way, it's just won't be visible in JEI)*

 ### Item Additions